codex-storage/nim-codex/docs/Marketplace.md

 1. the address of the Marketplace contract that has been deployed to the local geth node in [Step 2.1](#21-deploy-the-codex-marketplace-contracts);
 2. the sample ceremony files which are shipped in the Codex contracts repo.

-Recall you have clone the `codex-contracts-eth` repository in Step 2.1.
+Recall you have cloned the `codex-contracts-eth` repository in Step 2.1.
 All of the required files are in there.

 **Address of the Marketplace Contract.** The contract address can be found inside of the file `codex-contracts-eth/deployments/codexdisttestnetwork/Marketplace.json`: